Heaven: To the Land of Happiness: Production

-Filming was completed on 19 October 2019.
+Principal photography began in July 2019 and ended in October 2019.

 Release

 This film was invited for 'The Faithful' section at the 73rd Cannes Film Festival held from 12 to 23 May 2020.
 It was also screened as opening film of 26th Busan International Film Festival on 6 October 2021.
 It will be screened as closing film of the 16th London Korean Film Festival to be held from 4 to 19 November.
 It has also been invited to the 18th Hong Kong-Asia Film Festival to be held from 27 October to 14 November.
+It will be released in South Korea this year.